-Cook Attempts To Find The Fabled Northwest Passage Over North America
+His Attempts To Find The Fabled Northwest Passage

 James Cook returned to England in July 1775 and was honored for his feats of exploration.
 He was promoted to post-captain and given a position at Greenwich Hospital that would have ensured him a lifetime income.

-However, the exploration bug possessed Cook, and when a Tahitian who had been brought to England by Furneaux in the Adventure wanted to return home, the Admiralty thought this a perfect opportunity to try to settle another puzzle of the Pacific Ocean — the location of the Northwest Passage.
+However, the exploration bug possessed Cook, and he set out to try to settle another puzzle of the Pacific Ocean: the location of the Northwest Passage.

-Cook left with the Resolution and the Discovery in July 1776, but Cook — who was then 47 — seemed to be a different man.
-Perhaps it was the strain of all those long strenuous years of being in command at sea, but his patience had given way to short bursts of anger and acted in bouts of violence against native peoples.
+Cook left with the Resolution and the Discovery in July 1776, but Cook, who was then 47, seemed to be a different man.
+Perhaps it was the strain of all those long strenuous years of being in command at sea, but his patience had given way to short bursts of anger and acted in bouts of violence against indigenous peoples.

-After extensive exploration, he established that there was no northwest passage — as ice blocked the only feasible way, through the Bering Strait.
+After extensive exploration, Cook concluded that there was no northwest passage as ice blocked the only feasible way through the Bering Strait.

-What happened next is the subject of intense debate as historians, Cook partisans, and anti-Cook critics dispute each others’ accounts of Cook’s going ashore on February 14, 1779.
+What happened next is the subject of intense debate as historians, Cook partisans, and anti-Cook critics who all dispute each others’ accounts of the explorer’s going ashore on Feb.
+14, 1779.

-The most well-known account says that after anchoring in Kealakekua Bay on the Big Island in late January, Cook found that he came during a festival for the Hawaiian god Lono.
+The most well-known account of this day claims that after anchoring in Kealakekua Bay on the Big Island in late January, Cook found that he had arrived during a festival for the Hawaiian god Lono.
 In the religious processions, the Hawaiians carried crosspieces wrapped with a white cloth that bore a resemblance to a ship’s sails.

 The Hawaiians considered Kealakekua Bay sacred to Lono, a fertility god.
 So, when the Hawaiians saw the white sails of Cook’s ships anchored in the bay during the festival to the god in question, they treated Cook and his crew as messengers of Lono, if not as living gods themselves.

 This reverence didn’t last long, though, as Cook and his crew quickly took advantage of the Hawaiians’ hospitality for more than two weeks.
-On their earlier visit the year before, Cook’s crew traded common iron nails for sex with Hawaiian women, so it’s highly likely the “honors” the crew received were of a similar and exploitive nature.
+On their earlier visit the year before, Cook’s crew traded common iron nails for sex with Hawaiian women, so it’s highly likely the crew acted in a similarly exploitive nature.

-In either case, once ashore, Cook and the marines found themselves greatly outnumbered by the angry Hawaiians, and by some accounts, one or more of Cook’s party shot and killed a lower-ranking Hawaiian chief.
-Soon, the marines were shooting indiscriminately at the approaching mob of Hawaiians, and Cook was struck on the head and stabbed him in the surf.
+In either case, once ashore, Cook and the marines found themselves greatly outnumbered by Hawaiians, and by some accounts, one or more of Cook’s party shot and killed a lower-ranking Hawaiian chief.
+Soon, the marines were shooting indiscriminately, and Cook was struck on the head and stabbed in the surf.
 He died face down in the water, along with four other sailors.

-The remaining marines managed to escape back to the ships and the British retaliated with skirmishes and cannons — for days by some accounts — while they collected enough provisions and conducted sufficient repairs to depart safely.
+The remaining marines managed to escape to the ships and the British retaliated with skirmishes and cannons — for days by some accounts.

-Cook’s lieutenant, Charles Clerke, had taken command of the Resolution and demanded that the Hawaiians return Cook’s body so they could properly bury him.
-He was able to negotiate for the return of a portion of Cook’s remains, which included a severed hand with a recognizable scar and a severed head that was unrecognizable.
-The crew then took these and other parts returned by the Hawaiians buried them at sea.
+Cook’s lieutenant, Charles Clerke, had taken command of the Resolution and demanded that the Hawaiians return Cook’s body so they could properly bury him at sea.

-Clerke and John Gore, who had taken command of the Discovery, led the expedition back to Britain, with Cook’s third voyage ending at the beginning of October 1780 without him.
+Clerke led the expedition back to Britain, with Cook’s third voyage ending at the beginning of October 1780 without him.

 Cook’s Legacy As Explorer, Scientific Pioneer, And Global Imperialist

 More controversially, Cook also increased the scope of Britain’s global empire, for which he was hailed as a hero by many ever since.
-To others, though, he was just one more colonial villain “discovering” land that human civilizations had been inhabiting for tens of thousands of years before he showed up on a boat and planted a British flag on the beach.
+To others, though, he was just one more colonial villain “discovering” a land that human civilizations had already been inhabiting for tens of thousands of years.